segmentio/segment-docs/src/connections/destinations/catalog/wootric-by-inmoment/index.md

 ### Mobile

+Mobile implementations require additional settings.

-1. For mobile implementations additional settings are required.
-Navigate to your InMoment Settings > API to add in your "Client ID" to the respective part of the Segment Settings UI.
+Navigate to your **InMoment Settings > API** to add your **Client ID** to the respective part of the Segment Settings UI.

 **IMPORTANT:**  The incoming responses and surveys will not be tied to a user until you [identify](https://segment.com/docs/connections/destinations/catalog/wootric-by-inmoment/#identify) your user.